-China uses its status as the world's largest and fastest growing consumer of semiconductors to dictate if/when foreign firms can enter and on what restrictive conditions. massive \$975 million fine to the Chinese government in an antitrust case.
-Following this, in June 2015, Qualcomm announced that it had agreed to set up a new joint venture with a Chinese firm that involved the transfer and development of advanced semiconductor technology.28 Western Digital's deal with Unisplendour follows a long-running dispute it has had with China's Ministry of Commerce, which imposed restrictive conditions on its 2012 acquisition of Hitachi Global Storage Technology.29 Also, while Tsinghua Holding's bid to acquire Micron Technology failed due to U.S. national security concerns, the companies are still discussing ways to collaborate in the future, possibly through a Chinabased joint venture or a minority stake in Micron Technology by Tsinghua Holdings (in order to access its IP).
+China also leverages its status as the world's largest and fastest-growing consumer of semiconductors to dictate if/when foreign firms can enter and on what restrictive terms.27 For example, in February 2015, Qualcomm, one of the world's largest chip makers, paid a massive \$975 million fine to the Chinese government in an antitrust case.
+Following this, in June 2015, Qualcomm announced that it had agreed to set up a new joint venture with a Chinese firm that involved the transfer and development of advanced semiconductor technology.
+Western Digital's deal with Unisplendour follows a long-running dispute it has had with China's Ministry of Commerce, which imposed restrictive conditions on its 2012 acquisition of Hitachi Global Storage Technology.
+Also, while Tsinghua Holding's bid to acquire Micron Technology failed due to U.S. national security concerns, the companies are still discussing ways to collaborate in the future, possibly through a Chinabased joint venture or a minority stake in Micron Technology by Tsinghua Holdings (in order to access its IP).